7 most popular privacy coins

 In this review guide we will explore the world of privacy coins.
 A different type of cryptocurrency that fights to protect our right to privacy using decentralised technology.

-In this guide we will review the following 7 popular privacy coins:
+In this guide we will review the following 7 popular privacy coins (use for quick navigation)

 Review of the 7 most popular privacy coins